Pirated Software Risks

 • Ransomware: Encrypts your data and demands payment in exchange for the decryption key.

-• Trojans: Disguises itself as legitimate software, allowing attackers to gain unauthorized access to your system.
+• Trojans: Disguise themselves as legitimate software, allowing attackers to gain unauthorized access to your system.

-• Keyloggers: Records your keystrokes, stealing sensitive information like passwords and credit card numbers.
+• Keyloggers: Record your keystrokes, stealing sensitive information like passwords and credit card numbers.

 Legal Consequences of Using Pirated Software